MOLPay/In-Page_Payment/INSTALLATION.md

-MOLPay in-page payment library
+MOLPay in-page payment PHP library
 ===============================

-MOLPay in-page payment full template PHP classes is MOLPay in-page library that will output full HTML markup when the library were initialize and set.
+MOLPay in-page payment PHP library is a library that allowing developer to implement MOLPay in-page with easy and faster to deploy.

-This allowing a fast deploy time for using MOLPay in-page payment.
+It will generate the MOLPay in-page together with the corresponding API to MOLPay payment page by using PHP chain method for more readability and easy to maintenance.

 Installation
 -------------